 The Company maintains noncontrolling ownership interests in defi SOLUTIONS Group, LLC and Sagent M&C, LLC, respectively, which are accounted for using the equity method of accounting.
-These joint ventures maintain variable-rate term loan facilities with aggregate outstanding borrowings of \$380 million in senior unsecured debt at March 31, 2021 and variable-rate revolving credit facilities with an aggregate borrowing capacity of \$45 million with a syndicate of banks, which mature in March 2023.
-Outstanding borrowings on the revolving credit facilities at March 31, 2021 were \$13 million.
+These joint ventures maintain variable-rate term loan facilities with aggregate outstanding borrowings of \$375 million in senior unsecured debt at June 30, 2021 and variable-rate revolving credit facilities with an aggregate borrowing capacity of \$45 million with a syndicate of banks, which mature in March 2023.
+Outstanding borrowings on the revolving credit facilities at June 30, 2021 were \$13 million.
 The Company has guaranteed this debt and does not anticipate that the respective joint ventures will fail to fulfill their debt obligations.
-The Company maintains a liability for its non-contingent obligations to perform over the term of the Company's debt guarantee arrangements is recorded at amortized cost but measured at fair value for disclosure purposes.
-The carrying value of the Company's non-contingent liability of \$16 million and \$18 million approximates the fair value at March 31, 2021 and December 31, 2020, respectively (Level 3 of the fair value hierarchy).
+The Company maintains a liability for its non-contingent obligations to perform over the term of the guarantees, which is reported within accounts payable and accrued expenses and other long-term liabilities in the consolidated balance sheets.
+The non-contingent component of the Company's debt guarantee arrangements is recorded at amortized cost but measured at fair value for disclosure purposes.
+The carrying value of the Company's non-contingent liability of \$14 million and \$18 million approximates the fair value at June 30, 2021 and December 31, 2020, respectively (Level 3 of the fair value hierarchy).
 Such guarantees will be amortized in future periods over the contractual term.
-In addition, the Company maintains a contingent liability (\$7 million and \$8 million at March 31, 2021 and December 31, 2020, respectively, as reported within other long-term liabilities in the consolidated balance sheet), representing the current expected credit losses to which the Company is exposed.
+In addition, the Company maintains a contingent liability (\$6 million and \$8 million at June 30, 2021 and December 31, 2020, respectively, as reported within other long-term liabilities in the consolidated balance sheets), representing the current expected credit losses to which the Company is exposed.
 This contingent liability is estimated based on certain financial metrics of the respective joint ventures and historical industry data, which is used to develop assumptions of the likelihood the guaranteed parties will default and the level of credit losses in the event a default occurs (Level 3 of the fair value hierarchy).
-The Company recognized \$3 million and \$2 million and \$2 million and \$2 million during the three months ended March 31, 2021 and 2020, respectively, within other income
+The Company recognized \$3 million and \$4 million during the three months ended June 30, 2021 and 2020, respectively, and \$6 million during each of the six months ended June 30, 2021 and 2020, respectively, within other income in its consolidated statements of income related to its release from risk under the non-contingent guarantees as well as a change in the provision of estimated credit losses associated with the indebtedness of the joint ventures.
+The Company has not made any payments under the guarantees, nor has it been called upon to do so.

 In addition, certain of the Company's non-financial assets are measured at fair value on a non-recurring basis, including property and equipment, lease right-of-use ("ROU") assets, equity securities without a readily determinable fair value, goodwill and other intangible assets, and are subject to fair value adjustment in certain circumstances.
-Additional information about fair value adjustments recorded on a non-recurring basis during the three months ended March 31, 2021 and 2020 is included in Note 14 to the consolidated financial statements.
+Additional information about fair value adjustments recorded on a non-recurring basis during the three and six months ended June 30, 2021 and 2020, is included in Note 13 to the consolidated financial statements.